-A student who is considering relocating, or has relocated to another state, territory, or outside of the United States during their program, whether relocation is permanent or temporary, must contact the COL Registrar’s Office to process a change to their Student Location.
+A student who is considering relocating, or has relocated to another state, territory, or outside of the United States during their program, whether relocation is permanent or temporary, must contact the COL Registrar’s Office within 14 calendar days to process a change to their Student Location.

 To initiate a change in a Student Location, access the Gateway under “My Contact Information.”
 The request will then be sent to the Registrar’s Office to update the Student Location.
 Additionally, students may contact the Registrar’s Office for more information regarding their options to update their Student Location.